PaulRBerg/multisol/README.md

 ## Acknowledgements

 This project has been inspired by [Solt](https://github.com/hjubb/solt), developed by @hjubb.
-Besides being written in different programming languages, Multisol differs from Solt in that it uses the multi-part compiler type, while the latter relies on the [standard json](https://docs.soliditylang.org/en/v0.8.0/using-the-compiler.html) input format.
+Multisol is different in that it uses the multi-part compiler type, while Solt uses [standard json](https://docs.soliditylang.org/en/v0.8.0/using-the-compiler.html) input format.

 ## License